History provides insights into the human experience, and skills to help you make your own path in today’s world.

 - Major in History (may combine with other majors)

-- Major in Canadian Social and Environmental History
+- Major in Power in History and Politics

 - Minor in History (may combine with other programs)